-3.7 Clean Water Act (CWA)
+3.4.1 Clean Water Act (CWA)

 Ames Laboratory does not have any point sources of effluents requiring National Pollutant Discharge Elimination System (NPDES) permits.
 The Laboratory discharges wastewater to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
 The City of Ames has an NPDES permit.
-The City of Ames has an agreement for wastewater pre-treatment with ISU, which includes Ames Laboratory's wastewater.
-Both the City of Ames and ISU sampled the University's wastewater effluent using EPA protocols and methods in 2016 as part of this agreement.
-The Laboratory discharged approximately 2,609,730 gallons of wastewater to ISU's sanitary sewer system in 2015.
-Wastewater trends are summarized in Figure 3.7-1.
+The City of Ames has an agreement for wastewater pretreatment with ISU, which includes Ames Laboratory's wastewater.
+Both the City of Ames and

+ISU sampled the University's wastewater effluent using EPA protocols and methods in 2017 as part of this agreement.
+The Laboratory discharged approximately 3,002,530 gallons of wastewater to ISU's sanitary sewer system in 2017.
+Wastewater trends are summarized in Figure 3.4.1-1.

-Figure 3.7-1, Wastewater Generation
+Figure 3.4.1-1, Wastewater Generation

-Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,864 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
+Under 40 CFR Part 112, Ames Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,864 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
 The Laboratory's Plan is part of lowa State University's overall Plan.
 The SPCC Plan documents how the Laboratory prevents potential oil spills/releases from entering navigable waters and the environment.
 Preventions include, but are not limited to, monthly inspections of qualified oil filled equipment and training to applicable employees.